gvwilson/sensibleadventures/bookster/bookster.md

 Thomas stood at the bottom of the broad steps in front of the Hardeck.
-His brocade jacket hung in the air beside him as if on an invisible coat rack, its patterns shifting and swirling.
+His brocade jacket hung in the air beside him as if on an invisible coat rack, its patterns shifting and swirling playfully.
 The market-day crowd had already formed a half-circle in front of him.
 They watched, hushing one another, as he folded a sheet of creamy blue paper.

 "What's he doing?"
 Erileine whispered.